 Children learn how computers and computer systems work, and will build their own programs.
 They will create a range of content, which may be linked to the cross curricular themes they are studying.
 In addition, the children will about the importance of e-safety, and life skills which will ensure they use computers in a safe and appropriate manner.

-From September 2018, the computing curriculum will ensure that all children have the skills and knowledge they need to use technology creatively, safely and in the wider world.
+The computing curriculum will ensure that all children have the skills and knowledge they need to use technology creatively, safely and in the wider world.

 Children will be taught to apply computing terminology and vocabulary (debugging, evaluation, tinkering, persevering, decomposition, patterns, creating, logic, algorithms, abstraction and collaborating) to their everyday learning.

 Teaching will ensure that opportunities are provided for pupils to solve problems within the computing curriculum and transfer these skills into other areas.

 The computing curriculum is split into four main areas of learning: digital literacy, computer science, information technology and digital citizenship and technology.
 These areas will be covered throughout each year group through discreet teaching and cross curricular links.
 All year groups will follow the Knowlsley CLC Primary Computing Scheme of Work 2018.